 If any man speak in an unknown tongue, let it be by two, or at the most by three, and that by course; and let one interpret.
 But if there be no interpreter, let him keep silence in the church; and let him speak to himself, and to God (1 Corinthians 14:27-28).

-Of course the answer is Paul wouldn't as he said tongues would not cease until the second coming of Jesus Christ.
+Why would Paul say "forbid to not speak tongues" with the only qualifications being that it be done decently and in order and that there be an interpretation, as it applies to unknown tongue.
+Of course the answer is Paul wouldn't as he said tongues would not cease until the second coming of Jesus Christ as already discussed above.

 Lastly, Jesus did not put any qualifications on speaking in tongues, other than we must be believers, when He said: